 In olden days, England’s rich overlords got together at the king’s house, Westminster Palace, to figure out how to manage their peasants.
 Over time, the king was forced out of the proceedings and most of the Palace burned down.
 What remains is constructed to express the might of Empire riches and the lofty aesthetics of Gothic-revival architecture.
 Luckily, the nation allows you to tour a dozen stately halls and even to wander through its vaunted House of Lords and House of Commons when they’re not in session.
-There are now two ways to see it: Choose a 100-minute guided group, and that presents the usual issues of audibility and pace, or take it easy with the new 2-hour audio guide (and eavesdrop on groups whenever you want).
+There are now two ways to see it: Choose a 100-min. guided group tour, which presents the usual issues of audibility and pace, or take it easy with the new 2-hr. audio guide (and eavesdrop on groups whenever you want).